 6. Rise of Empires: Ottoman

 As a historical docudrama, this show is based on the fall of Constantinople in 1453.
 This show filmed in many historical places which most of them can still be visited.
 These include Basilica Cistern, Hagia Sophia, Hippodrome, Topkapi Palace, and many more.
 While trying to build a correct atmosphere they enabled us to see these historical places from different angles.
 With only six episodes for the first season, it is revered for showing two sides of the medallion.
 At one side you see Ottoman Empire and the Sultan revered as the greatest one, Mehmet the Conqueror.
 On another side, you see Byzantium and the last emperor Constantine XI.
-Many critics implied that it was based on an objective angle of real events, but it’s your opinion to decide.

 7. Hatırla Sevgili (Remember My Love)